Uber aims for 100% zero-emission transport by 2040

 Alongside the future-gazing news, Uber also announced more near-term green initiatives.
 The company revealed that it’s expanding its Uber Green service to more than fifteen cities across the U.S. and Canada, including Chicago, San Francisco, Seattle, Portland, Vancouver, and Toronto.
 Uber Green, which has previously been available in other markets including China — when Uber still operated there — and nearly 40 cities in Europe, allows users to pay a $1 premium to request an electric or hybrid vehicle.
 According to Khosrowshahi, such trips produce up to 44% fewer carbon emissions than petrol or diesel cars.

-It’s worth noting that this premium will in part go toward encouraging drivers to switch to cleaner vehicles.
+This premium will in part go toward encouraging drivers to switch to cleaner vehicles.
 Indeed, in the U.S. and Canada hybrid vehicle drivers will receive an extra $0.50 for every Uber Green trip completed, while those running a purely electric vehicle will receive an extra $1.50.

 Additionally, Uber said it will incentivize riders to choose Uber Green by giving them three reward points for every electric or hybrid vehicle trip that they take, compared to the usual two points.
 By the end of 2020, Khosrowshahi said that Uber Green will be available in more than 65 cities globally.